 The Company applies the guidance of Accounting Standards Codification ("ASC") 605-25 "Revenue - Multiple-Element Arrangements" for determining whether an arrangement involving more than one deliverable contains more than one unit of accounting and how the arrangement consideration should be measured and allocated to the separate units of accounting.
 Under this guidance, when vendor specific objective evidence or third party evidence for deliverables in an arrangement cannot be determined, a best estimate of the selling price is required to separate deliverables and allocate arrangement consideration using the relative selling price method.
 For those contracts which contain multiple deliverables, management must first determine whether each service, or deliverable, meets the separation criteria.
 In general, a deliverable (or a group of deliverables) meets the separation criteria if the deliverable has standalone value to the client.
-Each deliverable that meets the separation criteria is considered a "separate unit of accounting."
-Management allocates the total arrangement consideration to each separate unit of accounting based on the relative selling price of each separate unit of accounting.
-After the arrangement consideration has been allocated to each separate unit of accounting, management applies the appropriate revenue recognition method for each separate unit of accounting as described previously based on the nature of the arrangement.
-In general, revenue is recognized upon completion of the last deliverable.
+Each deliverable that meets the separate on the relative selling price of each separate unit of accounting.
+After the arrangement consideration has been allocated to each separate unit of accounting, management applies the appropriate revenue recognition method for each deliverable.
 All deliverables that do not meet the separation criteria are combined into one unit of accounting and the appropriate revenue recognition method is applied.